 Our favorite way to make mashed potatoes.
 Think of this as an everyday recipe – one that you can adapt based on what you have in the fridge.
 We call for 1 cup of liquid to be added to the potatoes.
 At home, we usually use equal parts milk to chicken stock.
-You could use all milk or all chicken stock.
+You could use all milk or all stock (chicken or vegetable).
 Or, replace some milk with heavy cream or sour cream for extra decadent potatoes.
 A tablespoon or two of cream cheese wouldn’t hurt, either.

 The trick to great mashed potatoes is seasoning up front.
 Adding a hearty amount of salt to the water seasons the potatoes while they cook – we use at least 1 tablespoon.
 This is similar to salting pasta water.